jaanekaraster/30-day-map-challenge-23/README.md

 With these thoughts in mind, sharing my approach and toolkit:
 Unlike the previous year where I focused on making each map exclusively in hashtag#RStudio, this year I wanted to push the boundaries of Felt's new features and discover ways to automate the mapmaking process.

-✨ hashtag#ChatGPT: Quickly geocoding large data sets and debugging Python code 🐍 hashtag#Excel and hashtag#Python: Previewing, cleaning up and curating data sets 🌎 hashtag#QGIS: Exploring geospatial data sets locally (useful for low-bandwidth situations during the Challenge) and creating/editing data
+✨ ChatGPT: Quickly geocoding large data sets and debugging Python code 🐍 Excel and hashtag#Python: Previewing, cleaning up and curating data sets 🌎 QGIS: Exploring geospatial data sets locally (useful for low-bandwidth situations during the Challenge) and creating/editing data
-🌐 hashtag#Felt: Importing/styling maps, performing transformations like clipping and buffering on-the-fly, and unlocking a way to share and explore maps interactively
+🌐 Felt: Importing/styling maps, performing transformations like clipping and buffering on-the-fly, and unlocking a way to share and explore maps interactively

 Shoutout to Felt for accelerating the process to develop and deploy many of these maps!